joncarlmatthews/handmade/README.md

 `QueryPerformanceCounter` is used to determine how long it takes for a certain amount of code to execute.

+To include an external .Lib (Library file) to your Project and include it within the linking phase of the compilation process, right click on the Project's name in the Solution Explorer and click on `Properties`.
+Then select `Configuration Properties` -> Linker` -> `Input`.
+Assuming you want the .lib file to be included for all Configurations and all Plarforms, make sure you select `All Configurations` and `All Platforms` at the top of the dialog.
+Once done, in the top input box (`Additional Dependencies`) add the `.lib` file preceded by a semicolon to the end of the string e.g. `;Winmm.lib` and click `Apply`

 ### Day 016 - VisualStudio Compiler Switches

 I'm not using the bash files and instead am using Visual Studio 2019 to run the build.

-To view the existing compiler flags, right click on the Project in the Solution Explorer and click on `Properties`.
+To view the existing compiler flags, right click on the Project's name in the Solution Explorer and click on `Properties`.
 Then select `Configuration Properties` -> `C/C++` -> `Command Line`.
 In the top input box (`All Options`) you'll see the flags currently set.
 Note different flags will be set based on whether you're viewing the `Debug` or `Release` Configuration.

 To add additional compiler flags, input them into the bottom input box (`Additional Options`).
 Note remember to have the correct Configuration selected (`Debug` or `Release`).